What was Jason David Frank's net worth?

 Career

-In 1993, Frank was cast as character Tommy Green in "Mighty Morphin Power Rangers."
-His skills in martial arts were a factor in him being cast in the role.
+In 1993, Frank was cast as the character Tommy Green in "Mighty Morphin Power Rangers."
+His skills in martial arts were a factor in his being cast in the role.
 He played the Green Ranger in a role that had originally only been set to last 14 episodes.
 However, the character was so popular that he was brought back as the White Ranger, the new leader of the Power Ranger team.
-Before he was brought back to the show, he was supposed to play the lead character in "VR Troopers" but the role went to Brad Hawkins once Frank became the White Ranger.
+Before he was brought back to the show, he was supposed to play the lead character in "VR Troopers," but the role went to Brad Hawkins once Frank became the White Ranger.

 After three seasons of "Mighty Morphin Power Rangers," the show transitioned into "Power Rangers Zeo."
 After the transition, Frank's character became the Red Zeo Ranger.
 The following year, Frank's character became the Red Turbo Ranger in "Power Rangers Turbo."
 However, midseason during the show, Frank and a few other cast members agreed to leave and were replaced in 1997.